- 1 Why Use Honey For Acne And Scars?

 Honey is pretty amazing.
 It can treat wounds, burns, ulcers, boost your immune system, and a lot more.
 It’s full of essential ingredients, vitamins, and minerals.
 It’s an incredibly strong antibiotic, killing bacteria in some cases that modern medicine can’t even handle, such as the bacteria found in chronic wounds.
 It’s grate for allergies.
 It’s full of antioxidants, and it’s even anti-inflammatory.
 Wow, right?

-Why Use Honey For Acne?
+Why Use Honey For Acne And Scars?

 So, this stuff’s great, but why use honey for acne?
 Honey acne treatments work well for several reasons.
-First, honey helps kill the bacteria that cause acne.
+First, honey helps kill the bacteria that causes acne.
 Honey has an osmotic effect meaning it likes to absorb water.
 If you put honey on acne, it will absorb the water in the wound.
 This kills the bacteria because they need water too.

 Honey is pretty amazing.
 It can treat wounds, burns, ulcers, boost your immune system, and a lot more.